jeanCarloMachado/little-architecture/README.md

 First problem solved:

-1. TDD to Get the right notes given the existence of them (as argument)
+1. 1 note 1 result

 	- Simplify the problem, first start assuming a endless amount of notes.

-2. Account for notes limit
+2. retrieve notes composing price with different ones & support quantity available

 	- The code might not even be beautiful, the refactoring step of TDD is optional.
 	- The important part is convey the user requirements in the unit-test.

-3. Add integration test
+3. integration test, create interface
 	- Have a contract to follow in your contract which is described in your programming language and conveys your domain
 	- The users perspective